dgellow/babel-plugin-test-internal/README.md

 module.exports = api => {
   //  1. 👇 are we in a test context?
   const isTest = api.env('test')
-  // 2. if yes, then register the plugin 👇
+  // 2. if yes register the plugin 👇
   const plugins = isTest ? ["test-internal"]: []

   return {